Scams Spam is now Here

 On line fraud (such as not getting goods ordered from Ebay) is now so common that the police are showing no interest if the sum involved is just a few hundred.

 The chief increase in crime has been robbery and most of that has been mobile phones.
 It would hardly be worthwhile if people blocked calls as soon as they had their phone stolen.
-To block the phone's use you should report its unique number to your mobile phone company.
+If your phone is stolen you can block its use by the thief if you should report its unique serial number to your mobile phone company.
 Make sure you record this number in a safe place.
 It is obtainable on ALL mobile phones by pressing *#06#.
 Do it now and keep it in a safe place !

 ** n.b.
 The most common form of robbery on the streets today is for mobile phones.
 And yet you can block the use of a phone almost immediately by getting in touch with the service provider and telling them to block it.
 You will need to tell them the Serial Number.
 To get this you should press *#06# on the phone and make a note of it in a safe place